 Theoretically yes, especially if doing long-lasting physical activities without proper food intake.
 Additionally, extreme stress and binge drinking are also common causes of low blood sugar for people without diabetes.

-However, it's pretty rare because as soon as BG's drop below 80 mg/dl (4.4 mmol/L), the natural counterregulatory system kicks in, raising blood sugar back to normal levels.
+However, it's pretty rare because as soon as BG's drop, the body's natural counterregulatory system kicks in, raising blood sugar back to normal levels.
+It stops the production of insulin and activates its stress system.

 I've never experienced hypoglycemia (a fancy word for low blood sugar), even though I am very active and eat a rather low carb diet.